The Australian Government’s approach to drought policy and programs is guided by two key documents:

 The 1992 National Drought Policy describes the broad context of drought policy in Australia and sets out the Australian Government’s overarching approach to the provision of support and assistance.

 The objectives of the 1992 National Drought Policy are to:

 - encourage primary producers and other sections of rural Australia to adopt self-reliant approaches to managing for climate variability

 - facilitate the maintenance and protection of Australia’s agricultural and environmental resources base during periods of climatic stress

 - facilitate the early recovery of agricultural and rural industries, consistent with long-term sustainable levels.

-Intergovernmental Agreement on National Drought Program Reform
+This agreement replaces the 2013 Intergovernmental Agreement on National Drought Program Reform.

 For information on assistance available now, please visit Assistance Measures.

 History of Drought Policy and Programs in Australia

 For information on past drought policies and programs, please visit History of Drought Policy and Programs.